HTTPDNS Android SDK

 Important

-Initialize the SDK as early as possible to avoid failures when resolving IP addresses.
+Initialize the SDK as early as possible in your application lifecycle to prevent resolution failures.

-First, identify your Account ID in the console and create keys to obtain your AccessKey ID and AccessKey Secret.
-Then integrate and initialize the SDK.
-For specific initialization instructions, see the code examples in the Application section.
+Get your Account ID from the console and create a key to obtain your AccessKey ID and AccessKey Secret.
+Then initialize the SDK as shown in this Application class example:

 public class DnsCacheApplication extends Application{

-private String accountId = "Your Account ID"; // Set the Account ID that you use to access the SDK in the console.
+private String accountId = "Your Account ID"; // Set your Account ID from the console.

-private String accessKeyId = "Your AccessKey ID"; // Set the AccessKey ID that you use to access the SDK in the console.
+private String accessKeyId = "Your AccessKey ID"; // Set your AccessKey ID from the console.

-private String accessKeySecret = "Your AccessKey secret"; // Set the AccessKey secret that you use to access the SDK in the console.
+private String accessKeySecret = "Your AccessKey Secret"; // Set your AccessKey Secret from the console.

 @Override